dalmatialab/jupyterhub-nginx/README.md

 Deployment of the Jupyterhub in Kubernetes is achieved by using [Helm charts](https://github.com/dalmatialab/jupyterhub-nginx/tree/main/kubernetes).
 Default configuration of the Jupyterhub is consisted of the Jupyterhub pod, [Configurable http proxy](https://github.com/jupyterhub/configurable-http-proxy) pod and multiple single-user (Notebook server) pods.
 A single-user pod is consisted of one container, but there is an option to insert additional containers in that pod.

-The idea is to **replace the Notebook server with the Nginx server** that will be used for redirecting requests to the desired application (inserted into Pod by using an additional container option).
-Nginx is deployed as a reverse proxy, and only parameter that **needs to be defined is the PORT of the desired application**, since containers in Pod can communicate using localhost.
-This configuration used benefits of JupyterHub and Kubernetes to deploy containerized applications.
+The idea is to **replace the Notebook server in the single-user pod with the Nginx server** that will be used to redirect requests to the desired application (inserted into Pod by using an additional container option).
+Mentioned nginx will be used as a reverse proxy, and only parameter that **needs to be defined is the PORT of the desired application**, since containers in Pod can communicate using localhost.

 ## Environment variables